BLOG : POST

 On some level, the struggle over technology and its impact is a battle between world views.
 In an interview with J + D, Nir Eyal, the author of “Hooked” and a guest at tonight’s J+D panel discussion, emphasizes individual liberty and agency:

 One alternative is a more active government role in regulating the flow of information and the techniques available to do this.
-This isn’t a new argument: think of Vance Packard’s The Hidden Persuaders and the rules against subliminal advertising on television.
+This isn’t a new argument: think of Vance Packard’s The Hidden Persuaders and the rules against subliminal advertising on television my sources.

 The Obama administration embraced data-driven behavioral nudges when they, for example, got people to save more money for retirement.
 Embracing this kind of behavioral science is easier than increasing funding for Social Security or mandating that companies give pensions to their employees.